sf105/sttp-book/chapters/getting-started/testing-principles.md

 What testing principle applies to this problem?

 **Exercise 3.**
 Suzanne, a junior software testing, just joined a very large online payment company in the Netherlands.
-As a first task, Suzanne analyzed their past two years of bug reports.
+As a first task, Suzanne analysed their past two years of bug reports.
 Suzanne observes that more than 50% of bugs have been happening in the *International payments* module.

 Suzanne then promises her manager that she will design test cases that will completely cover the *International payments* module, and thus, find